Klerksdorp: Mining

 The introduction in April 1890 of a new gold recovery process by Mr John S. McArthur and Dr Forrest (known as the McArthur Forrest Cyanide Process, and mentioned earlier) made it possible to recover most of the gold contents which had hitherto been lost.
 This process signalled a new era of prosperity and brought about a revival, since advantage was taken of the newly-discovered methods and cyanide plants were built on several local mines.

 Though the depression in the town was bad, several mines continued in production, and, coupled with agriculture, the slump was survived.
 Subsequent periods of depression and slumps have since hit the Klerksdorp district, but they have been mild in comparison with the dreadful experiences of 1889 and 1890.
 During December 1892 Thomas Leask, Managing Director of the Nooitgedacht mine, brought a glimmer of hope to some 200 people whom he addressed at the mine.
 He told the crowd that one thousand ounces of gold had been extracted.
 His daughter Lulu started the engine of the newly-installed five-stamp battery.
 The conventional bottle of champagne was broken and refreshments were served.

 After several mines had installed the new cyanide process, the gold output, which was merely about 7 000 ounces in 1890, increasesd to 10 967 in 1892 and 12 780 in 1893.
 By the end of 1895 there were 25 companies in existence and the gold output soared to a phenomenal 71 776 ounces -it now appeared as if the gold industry in Klerksdorp was firmly established and the depression of the late eighties was finally shaken off.

 Geography

 Climate

 Klerksdorp has a semi-arid climate (BSk, according to the Köppen climate classification), with warm to hot summers and cool, dry winters.
-The average annual precipitation is 482 mm, with most rainfall occurring mainly during summer.
+The average annual precipitation is 482 mm, with most of the rainfall occurring during summer.